 - (a) If a team believes that the opposing team is using an ineligible player, the captain will have the sole privilege of challenging the opposing team's roster.
 The captain will be required to state to an official that he is challenging the opposing team's roster and will challenge the player in question. - (b) Once the challenge has been received by the officials from the captain, the timekeeper will notify FRHL Management of the challenge.
 The game will continue, and no stoppage of play will be granted unless specifically directed by FRHL Management. - (c) The challenge will result in the following: - The Challenge is correct, and the player deemed to be ineligible will be subject to Rule 702. - The Challenge is correct; however, it is due to an Administrative error.
 In this case, FRHL Management will advise the officials and timekeeper of what steps to take in order to enforce FRHL Management's directive. - The Challenge is incorrect and the player in question was eligible.
 In this case, the captain will be assessed a 2-minute delay of game penalty, to be served immediately. - (d) No challenges post game will be accepted under any circumstances.
-Once the game is complete, no challenges may be requested by any team. - (e) No challenges may be made in regard to the three goal rule.
-(Rule 801)
+Once the game is complete, no challenges may be requested by any team. - (e) No challenges may be made regarding any rules regarding the goal limitations in select divisions where a goal limit is in place..
+(Rule 801) - (f) In the event of a roster challenge during the game, the official method of counting games shall be through the use of the attendance sheet required in order to start play in each regular season game.
+Please reference Rule 210 for more information regarding the Attendance Sheet.